 Please see information booklet for further information and funding confirmation.

-Alternative provision could be Open University and BPP University who are distance learning – there is a different process via NHSE for applications.
+Alternative provision could be Open University or another distance learning University – there is a different process via NHSE for applications.

 • Open University have a video (link below) which explains their process, course requirements and applications: https://youtu.be/WYXYqwTC47o